neu-se/CS4530-Fall-2024/Assignments/project-grading.md

 * Reports (20%)
   * 10% Final Report
   * 10% Poster and Demo
+* Individual Reflection (required to receive an 'A')

 This adds up to 100%; this sum is worth 40% of the course grade.